 I am sure we’d all like to go back in time and buy Fang stocks (Facebook, Amazon, Netflix and Google) when they were IPO’S. Many of us, at the time, thought that these companies didn’t make or own anything and they were over-valued.
 We couldn’t wrap our heads and hands over the fact that they didn’t have the traditional brick and mortar business that we understood.
 Most of us thought that they were distractors and the big boys, that operated in their space, would eventually figure out how to beat them, acquire them or crush them.
 In the end, these companies were indeed distractors but more importantly, they were disruptive.
 They single handily disrupted the space they operated in and transformed their perspective industries.
 In turn, they have changed our world.

 *The lesson or take away for every business is this; today’s consumer grew up with a smart phone and the internet of everything.
 They seek convenience, authenticity, fairness and solutions.
 They have grown up watching their parents and big business resist change, frozen in political gridlock and polarized by generational disputes.
 Today’s new consumer won’t accept the “Status Quo”.
-They seek continuous improvement, advancement and a positive trajectory.
-It is how they are wired.
+They seek continuous improvement, advancement or a positive trajectory.

 On the healthcare provider front, we see a handful of management companies opening several dental offices every month with no signs of slowing down.
 At the street level, dentist investment is very high but not ominous.
 The larger practices that provide multi-specialty care or operate in a group setting are making big investments in technology.
 The smaller practices are struggling to keep up and many have decided to opt out of the technological revolution completely.
 The real excitement is in the mid-sized private practice sector because they are poised for remarkable things.
-They have an enormous upside when they integrate technology (CBCT and CadCam) and grow their community relevance.
+They have an enormous upside when they integrate technology (CBCT and CadCam) and grow their clinical offering and community relevance.
 Patients want to have the same clinician every time they go to the doctor and they want to have a relationship with their caregiver!
 The windfall for the mid-sized, cutting edge practice is that private buyers and groups recognize the distinction and are willing to pay top dollar for these practices when they go on the market.

 The Journey Continues…